Who is Peter Parker?

 Midshipman |

 Our Peter Parker was born in Ireland in 1721, the son of Vice-Admiral Christopher Parker.
-Like all the legacy officers of the Royal Navy, he started early, serving as a cabin boy and midshipman.
-In this capacity, he served on several vessels under Vice-Admiral Edward Vernon of the West Indies station at the start of the War of Jenkins' Ear.
+Like all the legacy officers of the Royal Navy, he began his career early, serving as a cabin boy and midshipman.
+During this time, he served on several vessels under Vice-Admiral Edward Vernon of the West Indies station at the onset of the War of Jenkins' Ear.

 Vice Adm Sir Edward Vernon |